|®||Fourteen anomalies of the Honda GL1000 ignition that make it one of the most difficult to time of all vintage Honda streetbikes.|

 12. Many of these problems would be minor if not for the GL1000’s waste spark ignition system.
 The waste spark ignition method means that the advance mechanism’s two lobes alternately operate the same points set.
 Combined with the above issues, the result is timing that is significantly different each time one lobe passes the same set of points versus the other lobe.
 Every 360 crankshaft degrees, the timing is unique and can virtually never be identical.
 Essentially, the ignition wobbles.

 13. This last issue produces what the industry calls a “ghost” effect when strobe timing the ignition.
-For this reason, strobe timing is not the preferred timing method.
+For this reason, strobe timing is not the preferred timing method, and even the official manual communicates this.
 Painstaking static timing is virtually mandatory as it is the only way the wobbling timing can successfully be addressed.

 14. Fitting a Dyna or other electronic ignition, while a good alternative on a handful of fronts, does not do away with all of these issues, though it does eliminate all of those associated with the advance mechanism’s point cam, the part that is removed when fitting a Dyna.
 However, that still leaves about half of the problems enumerated here.
 Plus, the Dyna introduces its own set of issues.